In this article, we will address the following three basic questions:

 Likewise, Lehman Strauss emphasizes the importance of the fruit of the Spirit.
 On page 103 of his book, he says that the fruit of the Spirit “has to do with character. . . .
 The fruit of the Spirit constitutes the graces of the Spirit.
 Today much stress is put upon the gifts of the Spirit to the neglect of the graces of the Spirit.”

-[For a more comprehensive discussion of the gifts of the Holy Spirit, please see our article entitled “Gifts of the Holy Spirit.”]
+[For a more comprehensive discussion of the gifts of the Holy Spirit, click on“Gifts of the Holy Spirit.”]

 Power, or Boldness, in Witnessing